||Born: August 27, 1986

 Mercer’s defense was the subject of some concern, especially at the end of the year when an error on a routine play in the 9th inning cost the team a win against the Reds.
 UZR considers him below average, while the Fielding Bible +/- system considers him average.
 In either case, far more data is needed than less than half a season (Mercer started only 50 games at short).
 At the plate, Mercer torched lefties for a 410/460/692 line, while hitting 247/297/357 against righties (which was still about 100 OPS points above Barmes’ season numbers).
 Mercer hit for very good power for the position and didn’t strike out excessively.
 He sometimes hit second against lefties, giving Hurdle more flexibility with his lineup.

-Mercer obviously has established himself on the Pirates, but it’s unclear as yet whether he’ll be the regular shortstop in 2014.
+Mercer will enter 2014 as the Pirates’ regular shortstop.
 Concerns about his defense should be tempered by the fact that he’s seldom played the position regularly.
 In the minors, he frequently played other positions when he was on the same team with Chase d’Arnaud, and even in 2013 in the majors he played a quarter of his innings at second.
 There’s no reason to think he can’t be at least average at short, which would make him an above average player overall if he keeps hitting close to his 2013 level.
-The Pirates will probably look for a defense-oriented veteran to provide an alternative, which may involve bringing back Barmes and returning to a shortstop platoon.
+The Pirates brought back Barmes to provide a glove-oriented backup, but the possibility remains that Clint Hurdle will give Barmes a significant number of starts.

 |2014: Major League Minimum|

 |Signing Bonus: $508,000

 MLB FA Eligible: 2018

 |June 8, 2005: Drafted by the Los Angeles Dodgers in the 26th round, 796th overall pick.